-- evidence of the refereeing of papers for respected journals and for external funding agencies - other refereeing and reviewing duties such as book reviews, etc. - positive solicited or unsolicited letters from beneficiaries of a professional service activity performed by the individual - publishing a textbook that is adopted at other institutions - evidence of external funding of activities other than research or teaching - organization of special sessions at regional or national meetings of professional societies - the editorship or associate editorship of respected journals or book series - significant involvement in the organization of national or international meetings - an extended period of service for a funding agency such as service as a program manager for a Federal agency - a consistent history of service on national or international review panels - service in national societies that advise about or advance research activities
+- Evidence of the refereeing of papers for respected journals and for external funding agencies. - Other refereeing and reviewing duties such as book reviews, etc. - Positive solicited or unsolicited letters from beneficiaries of a professional service activity performed by the individual. - Publishing a textbook that is adopted at other institutions. - Evidence of external funding of activities other than research or teaching. - Organization of special sessions at regional or national meetings of professional societies. - The editorship or associate editorship of respected journals or book series. - Significant involvement in the organization of national or international meetings. - An extended period of service for a funding agency such as service as a program manager for a Federal agency. - A consistent history of service on national or international review panels. - Service in national societies that advise about or advance research activities.

-10.3.2 Indicators for institutional service
+11.3.2 Indicators for institutional service

-Indicators of satisfactory institutional service include but are not limited to:
+Indicators for satisfactory institutional service include but are not limited to:

-- satisfactory performance in administrative-like positions such as that of an Associate Chair - satisfactory performance as member and/or chair of the Department, College, or University committees - evidence of effective participation in other institutional service activities - evidence of the results of an institutional service activity and of its quality, e.g., copies of a the Department's newsletter edited or web site developed - positive solicited or unsolicited letters from beneficiaries of a institutional service activity performed by the individual - evidence of quality advice given to students other than the individual's research advisees.
+- Satisfactory performance in administrative-like positions such as that of an Associate Chair. - Satisfactory performance as member and/or Chair of the Department, College, or University committees. - Evidence of effective participation in other institutional service activities. - Evidence of the results of an institutional service activity and of its quality, e.g., copies of the Department's newsletter edited or website developed. - Positive solicited or unsolicited letters from beneficiaries of an institutional service activity performed by the individual. - Evidence of quality advice given to students other than the individual's research advisees.

-10.4 Evaluation Criteria for Specialized Faculty
+11.3.3 Criteria for Specialized Faculty